Reschken/NulledChat/README.md

 - Mention a User (Douple tap message)
 - Shows Emojis (Including animated)
 - Dark Mode
-- Login to send Messages
+- Login to send Messages (If you click "Remember me" it saves login with internal Browser, so no need to login again when you close the app.
+Will need to open Browser and go to Homepage if Session Expired or you opened Nulled elsewhere)
 - More to come soon :)

 ## TODO ![ok](https://static.nulled.to/public/style_emoticons/default/ok.png)